 Policies & Procedures for Sports Coaches Coaches working for Freedom Activities shall be made fully aware of the policies, procedures and guidelines within each school.
 This could be done through an induction within each organisation.
+For sessions run for adults within community settings Freedom Activities shall abide by the venue policies, procedures and guidelines.

 Policies will include:

 * Child Protection Due to the contact with children and young people and the relationships that develop as a result, coaches may observe behaviour or other signs, or receive information about a young person which could cause concern.
 This may be related to experiences the young person has encountered within the sporting environment, but could equally be at home or at school.
-It is imperative, therefore, that Freedom Activities work within the Child Protection policy and guidelines in place at each school and organisation, and that the coach is aware of the mechanisms for raising concerns and for reporting any incidents that may arise or come to their attention.
+It is imperative, therefore, that Freedom Activities work within the Child Protection policy and guidelines in place at each school and organisation, and that the coach is aware of the mechanisms for raising concerns and for reporting any incidents that may arise or come to their attention. *Duty to Care Digital Badge Freedom Activities has gained the Duty to Care Toolkit and Digital Badge.
+This encompasses knowledge within safeguarding, inclusion, diversity, well-being and mental health.
+All skills that make coaches at Freedom Activities able to support both participant needs and to allow them to take better care of themselves.

 * Health & Safety Health and safety regulations require provision of adequate and appropriate equipment, facilities and trained individuals to enable first aid to be given to employees at work.
 All Freedom Activities coaches shall be qualified to give emergency first aid and shall maintain up to date relevant qualifications.